KathiSa/climateindoorsimulation/Results.md

 5. (Optional) Give an individual name to the created graph (Fig. 3, marker 5)
 6. Click on the "Generate Plot" button (Fig. 3, marker 6)

+## How to download the results
 If you want to use the simulated values furthermore yourself, we offer a download of all the data in csv- and eso-format.
 To do this, click on the "download csv" and "download eso" buttons (Fig. 3, marker 7).

+## Proceed
 When you have finished creating the graphs, you have three options with the buttons buttons at the bottom of the screen:
    * Return to the landing page (Home) using the "Return to landing page" button.
    * Go a step back using the "Back" button to return to the step before.
    * View the simulation history using the "Show Simulation History" button.